BA in American Sign Language

 Program Requirements

 120 credit hours are required for graduation.
 Students must earn a 2.000 overall GPA, a 2.000 Wichita State GPA, and a 3.000 GPA in their major.
-Students also must complete graduation requirements for the Fairmount College of Liberal Arts and Sciences and the WSU General Education program.
+Students also must complete graduation requirements for the Fairmount College of Liberal Arts and Sciences and the WSU General Education Program.

 The major in ASL consists of 36 credit hours of coursework within one of the following tracks, each of which includes 12 credit hours of ASL foundation courses and 9 credit hours of upper-division course work in deaf culture, interpreting and nonverbal communication.